Troubleshoot a Kubernetes supported self-hosted integration runtime

-This article covers the details for troubleshooting the new self-hosted integration runtime that is Kubernetes-based for Linux, now in public preview.
+This article covers the details for troubleshooting the new self-hosted integration runtime that is Kubernetes-based for Linux.

 You can look up any errors you see in the error guide below.
 To get support and troubleshooting guidance for SHIR issues, you might need to generate a Log Upload ID and reach out to Azure support.